Escrows/vercel/README.md

 # Nextjs + Login Metamask

-You can connect your own metamask wallet and see the balance and adress.
+You can connect your own metamask wallet and see the balance and address.

 ## How to use